Chemogoh Kevin Dzang: Appointments and command history

-His first appointment was to GNS Afadzato as first lieutenant and second-in-command.
+His first appointment was to the ship GNS Afadzato as first lieutenant and second-in-command.
 The ship immediately sailed for refit in Gibraltar in the company of GNS Yogaga.
 Both vessels were inshore minesweepers and the passage was epoch-breaking, eventful, and uncomfortable.
 In the end, however, both officers and men discovered their ‘sea legs’ and developed indomitable confidence to face challenges at sea.

 While the vessels were refitting in Gibraltar, Dzang was appointed to GNS Achimota for the passage from Southampton to Ghana, with secondary duties as the navigational officer.
 After docking in Tema, Ghana, Dzang was flown back to Gibraltar to rejoin GNS Afadzato for the return passage to Ghana after the refit.
 Apart from the anxiety of the crew to return home to their loved ones and friends, the passage itself was smooth and uneventful.
-A few months after the vessels’ return to Ghana, Dzang was promoted lieutenant and given command of GNS Afadzato in 1965.
+A few months after the vessels’ return to Ghana, Dzang was promoted to lieutenant and given command of GNS Afadzato in 1965.

 Soon after assuming command, the coup d‘état of February 1966 took place.
 By the terms and conditions of service of the expatriate British Joint Services Training Team (BJSTT), no British personnel were to be involved in duties associated with the coup in Ghana.
 It was therefore the added responsibility of ships commanded by Ghanaian naval officers to undertake all patrol duties at sea and protect the territorial sovereignty of Ghana.
-When the dust settled, Dzang was appointed the training officer at the Takoradi Naval Base in 1967.
+In 1967, Dzang was appointed the training officer at the Takoradi Naval Base.
 In 1968, he was given additional duties as the base administrative officer.

-With the BJSTT not in full control because of the military government, the Navy in particular was in dire shortage of experienced senior personnel.
-The substantive Chief of Naval Staff (CNS) and Navy Commander, Rear Admiral David Hanson, had also been relieved of his duties and appointed defence advisor to the High Commission in London.
+With the BJSTT not in full control because of the military government, the Navy in particular was short of experienced senior personnel.
+The substantive Chief of Naval Staff (CNS) and Navy Commander, Rear Admiral David Hanson, was relieved of his duties and appointed defense advisor to the High Commission in London.
 Air Marshall M.A.
 Otu, the Chief of Air Staff, was appointed Acting Chief of Naval Staff as well, while Commodore Krishnan of the Indian Navy was commissioned to review the Ghana Navy.
-With a Ghanaian-Indian supporting staff, Krishnan’s mandate included assessing the personnel situation in order to “Ghanaianise” the top jobs and afford senior Ghanaian Officers the opportunity to perform these top administrative jobs.
-He was also to review the Navy fleet and recommend appropriate vessels for acquisition.
-The government accepted most of his recommendations and seven of the most senior executive officers were selected for these senior appointments ashore and at sea in rotation, so that a suitable candidate would emerge for appointment as Chief of Naval Staff and Navy Commander.
+Krishnan was tasked with evaluating the personnel situation and promoting Ghanaian officers to top administrative positions.
+He also reviewed the Navy fleet and suggested suitable vessels for acquisition.
+The government approved most of his recommendations and selected seven senior executive officers for senior appointments, intending to identify a suitable candidate for the Chief of Naval Staff and Navy Commander positions.
+Krishnan's team consisted of both Ghanaian and Indian staff members.